 Eventually, hair becomes dry and leads to breakage.

-Some of the most common non-soluble silicone found in hair products are; Cyclomethicone, Dimethicone, Amodimethicone, Cetearyl Methicone, Stearyl Dimethicone, Phenyl Trimethicone, Dimethiconol, Amodimethicone (non-soluble when Trideceth-12 and Cetrimonium Chloride are absent), and ingredients ending with “-cone”.
+Some of the most common non-soluble silicone found in hair products are.
+Cyclomethicone, Dimethicone, Amodimethicone, Cetearyl Methicone, Stearyl Dimethicone, Phenyl Trimethicone, Dimethiconol, Amodimethicone (non-soluble when Trideceth-12 and Cetrimonium Chloride are absent), and ingredients ending with “-cone”.

 Water-soluble Silicone: